Auto players should also take up GST rate cut demand with state FMs: MoS Finance | Devdiscourse

 "So, that is the priority our government is giving to this industry," he said.
 "Let me assure you we stand by you at this juncture and we will be there to listen to your challenges as we know you are going to play the most important role in making India a USD 5-trillion economy by 2024-25," he said.

 The government will consider various measures including the scrappage policy and we are working closely on that as per demand of the industry, he said.
-"This industry is going to do well.... (instead of) looking at this as a challenge, we will take it as an opportunity and be among the top-three automobile companies in the world," he said adding that the companies "can do it... whatever decisions we have to take, we will take."
+"This industry is going to do well.... (instead of) looking at this as a challenge, we will take it as an opportunity and be among the top-three countries in automobiles in the world," he said adding that the companies "can do it... whatever decisions we have to take, we will take."
 PTI MSS RKL HRS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)